Elizabeth New Jersey Criminal Defense Lawyer

 - Second Degree Theft is for property valued at greater than $75,000.
 The prison time for second-degree theft is between 5 and 10 years.

 Shoplifting is a type of theft.
 The penalties are determined based on the value of the goods stolen, as listed above.
 Merchants are also allowed to sue parents of minors who steal from their stores.
 For first time offenders, pre-trial diversionary programs such as PTI (Pre-Trial Intervention) or Conditional Dismissal might be good options to avoid convictions.
 If you’ve been accused of theft in Elizabeth, NJ, you need a criminal lawyer who can ensure that you take advantage of all defenses and community resources available.
-The Law Office of Eric M. Mark works diligently to help individuals fight their charges, or reduce sentencing through certain New Jersey programs.
+The Law Office of Eric M. Mark is a criminal defense law firm in Elizabeth NJ that works diligently to help individuals fight their charges, or reduce sentencing through certain New Jersey programs.

 The consequences of criminal charges, including theft and gun possession, can be serious.
 You can face long jail sentences, heavy fines, and have a criminal record that can follow you for the rest of your life.
 With so much at stake, you need a criminal defense attorney who can fight for your rights and freedoms.
 A good lawyer can review the circumstances leading up to your arrest, evaluate the validity of evidence being used against you, and help you acquire the legal strategy and witnesses to protect your rights.
 The Law Office of Eric M. Mark has criminal defense lawyers in Elizabeth, NJ who will fight for your freedom.
 Remember: you are innocent until proven guilty.
 It is up to the prosecution to prove this.
 A skilled criminal defense lawyer can help protect you.